Meet the Macintosh!

 refuse to startup.

-a full hard disk can effectively prevent use of maintenance and
+a full drive can effectively prevent use of maintenance and

-troubleshooting utilities, especially if FileVault is turned on.
+troubleshooting utilities, especially if FileVault is on.
 You

 may need to replace your existing drive with a larger one - and if you